 This section of The Rebus Guide to Publishing Open Textbooks (So Far) is designed to help you with one of the biggest parts of your project – creating the content!
 This section will run through everything you need to keep in mind while authoring the book, creating ancillary materials (slide decks, question banks, assignments, sidebars, workbooks, etc.), adapting a book, and more.
 It is licensed under a Creative Commons Attribution 4.0 International License (CC BY) and you are welcome to print this document, make a copy for yourself, or share with others.

 Read through the sections below, and consider the suggestions as you begin writing or creating the content of your book.
 These sections are also intended for anyone who is adapting a book, or remixing multiple resources.
-If you have any questions about the guide, please feel free to post them in the Rebus Community platform.
+If you have any questions about the guide, please feel free to post them in the Rebus Community project home.
 This document is an evolving draft, based on our experience managing open textbook projects and community feedback.
 We welcome your thoughts and contributions, so let us know how it works for you, or if you have any suggestions to improve the guide.

 Going solo vs. working as a team